jackokring/thing/README.md

 dependencies happen.
 To fix it you have to edit the run configuration and change the working directory to be the same as the `Minecraft Client`'s run configuration working directory.
 Then it actually does work with **API** mods.
 So yes, the correct working directory for `Data Generation` is `run/`, as Minecraft is running to generate the `src/main/generated` resources.
+This may have been fixed in newer Fabric versions.

+It must be noted that the `Data Generation` run configuration is not mod specific.
+It may cause issues if your test bench of other mods have their own `Data Generation` as it doesn't appear to have definite order, and ALL generation tasks from all mods are done, with each thinking it is the one true mod of the datapack gods.
+---
-## Other Utility or Dependency Mods
+## Utility or Dependency Mods

 Here are some other mods used while developing `thing` which also helps with not duplicating features and with some useful APIs.
 Some of these are marked dependencies.
 The **API** is locked by version numbers in